Reviews You Can Rely On

 Feeding Slack

-Feeding slack with this device is easy and intuitive, and it is one of the main reasons it is our favorite device for belaying the leader.
+Feeding slack with this device is easy and intuitive, making it a reliable choice for belaying the leader.
 There is no special confusing technique to learn.
-When holding the device correctly in the right hand (watch the instructional video), with the thumb and forefinger in the correct places and the brake rope running through the palm of the hand, slack can be pulled without much friction on the left side.
+When holding the device correctly in the right hand, with the brake rope running through the palm of this hand, slack can be pulled without much friction on the left side.
 This is very easy to master and is the only way to use this device, as there is no option to feed rope using two hands like a standard belay device.
 There is also no need to use the thumb to block the cam to allow slack to pass through, the orientation of the device is all that is needed.
+One downside is that lefties will have to use their right hand on the brake strand, which may be uncomfortable.

 trango vergo - on top of the device is a spot that says "thumb here", which helps...